Identifiability of linear compartmental tree models and a general formula for input-output equations: Abstract

 \section{Abstract}

-A foundational question in the theory of linear compartmental models is how to assess whether a model is identifiable -- that is, whether parameter values can be inferred from noiseless data -- directly from the combinatorics of the model.
-We completely answer this question for those models (with one input and one output) in which the underlying graph is a bidirectional tree.
-Such models include two families of models appearing often in biological applications: catenary and mammillary models.
-Our proofs are enabled by two supporting results, which are interesting in their own right.
-First, we give the first general formula for the coefficients of input-output equations (certain equations that can be used to determine identifiability).
-Second, we prove that identifiability is preserved when a model is enlarged in specific ways involving adding a new compartment with a bidirected edge to an existing compartment.
+A foundational question in the theory of linear compartmental models is how to assess whether a model is { structurally} identifiable -- that is, whether parameter values can be inferred from noiseless data -- directly from the combinatorics of the model. { Our main result} completely answers this question for models (with one input and one output) in which the underlying graph is a bidirectional tree; { moreover, identifiability of such models can be verified visually}. { Models of this structure} include two families of models { often appearing} in biological applications: catenary and mammillary models. { Our analysis of such models is enabled by} two supporting results, which are { significant} in their own right. { One result gives} the first general formula for the coefficients of input-output equations (certain equations that can be used to determine identifiability) { that allows for input and output to be in distinct compartments}. { In another supporting result}, we prove that identifiability is preserved when a model is enlarged { and altered} in specific ways involving adding a new compartment with a bidirected edge to an existing compartment.

 \normalem